Introduction

 • AI music for neuroscientific applications

-• AI-Aided music theory applications
+• AI-aided music theory applications

 Important Dates